nwg-piotr/nwg-shell/index.md

 1. Before you open one, containing substantial changes to already existing programs, **please open an issue to discuss what you're going to do**.
 2. Half-baked PRs won't be merged:

 - Make sure you don't introduce new bugs.
-We have enough of our own bugs to fix.
+We already have enough bugs to fix.
 - _The project is intended for users of all skill levels_.
 Make sure that your new feature is well explained to the user.
 Add tooltips where needed.